On the ultraviolet finiteness of parity-preserving $U(1) \times U(1)$ massive QED$_3$: The stability condition: in search for counterterms

-In summary, the last result (\ref{a_final}), about the Wess-Zumino condition, combined with the previous one (\ref{ct_final}), the stability condition analysis, completes the proof of vanishing $\beta$-functions associated to the gauge coupling constants ($e$ and $g$) and the Chern-Simons mass parameter ($\m$), and all anomalous dimensions ($\g$) of the fields, as well as the absence of parity and gauge anomaly at all orders in perturbation theory.
-Finally, as a by-product, it can also be deduced that the parity-even $U_A(1)\times U_a(1)$ massive QED$_3$ \cite{massiveU1U1QED3} is ultraviolet finiteness.
+In summary, by taking the last result (\ref{ct_final}), the stability condition analysis, together with the former one (\ref{a_final}), about the Wess-Zumino condition, ends the proof of vanishing $\beta$-functions associated to the gauge coupling constants ($e$ and $g$) and the Chern-Simons mass parameter ($\m$), and all anomalous dimensions ($\g$) of the fields, as well as the absence of parity and gauge anomaly at all orders in perturbation theory.
+Finally, as a by-product, it is demonstrated the all orders ultraviolet finiteness of the parity-even $U_A(1)\times U_a(1)$ massive QED$_3$ \cite{massiveU1U1QED3}.